The views expressed by the host on this program resonate and reverberate all across the fruited plain.

 Political scientist Gabriel Lenz found very little evidence that people actually changed their vote because of the Social Security debate.

-What happened mostly was that people who learned the candidates' view on privatization from the blizzard of ads and news coverage simply adopted the position of the candidate they already supported for other reasons.
+What happened mostly was that people who learned the candidate's view on privatization from the blizzard of ads and news coverage simply adopted the position of the candidate they already supported for other reasons.

 The resulting appearance of issue voting was almost wholly, totally illusory.

-So if your candidate has one issue that you like, and you've seen one-tenth of a second of an audio or a picture of the guy, and you've determined you like him, and then he runs an ad.
+So, if your candidate has one issue that you like and you've seen one-tenth of a second of an audio or a picture of the guy, and you've determined you like him, and then he runs an ad that you really, really dig, you'll forget the ad in one day, but it'll make your support for him go way, way up.

-You won't remember why you support him, you just the support will be even more profound and deep.
+The support will be even more profound and deep.

 And then the candidate comes out and voices something you totally disagree with.